runflame/mint/Specification.md

 Reward consists of [transaction fees](#fee) and [inflation](#inflation).

-For each transaction, the fee is distributed among bids that include that transaction.

-Inflation is distributed among all the bids.
+Inflation and fee is distributed among all the bids.

 Reward for the bag computes after [late period](#late-period).
 In other words, reward for the block with height `H` will be computed when a block with height `H+L` is arrived.